maxpyne1981/basic_algorithms/read/solution_hints.md

 - palindrome: use slow and fast pointer to find mid, reverse 2nd half, traverese and check if  they are equal, othersiwe return false, remember to reverse 2nd half,
 - reverse : use prev, cur, next and 4 steps to reverse,
 - rotate list: calculate length, rotate %= length, connect head to tail, rotate,
+- start of a cycle in a linked list: usual slow / fast ptr to find where they intersect, then start two ptrs from head and intersect, move until they meet, that's the beginning of cycle,

 ### string